-All babies need diapers, what to do with the dirty diaper is the question you'll need to answer.
-We researched over 15 pails and narrowed down the options to 10 competitors to test and review.
+Do you want a diaper pail that keeps smells contained?
+We do too!
+We researched over 15 top pails and tested 10 competitors for a final roundup of 8 options.
 A diaper pail can be a convenient day-to-day solution for temporary dirty diaper storage and keeping the smells at bay.
-While some parents choose to place diapers in a bag and take the diapers directly to the trash, this solution won't work for everyone.
-Critical factors include odor containment and ease of use, so we tested the pails to discover all the sordid smelly details.
+Critical pail factors include odor containment and ease of use, so we test the pails to discover all the sordid smelly details.
 With differences in odor control, bag changing challenges, and the continuing cost of ownership, each product has pros and cons.
-Find out which choice will work best for your family by reading on.
+Our roundup is sure to include the right choice for you and your family.

 The Munchkin Step is a neat pail with features designed to limit escaping odors and to limit smells.
 The pail is a step-to-open design with only one hand required for diaper deposits.
 It comes with a baking soda insert lid for odor-fighting and a lavender-scented bag refill ring that stays sealed when you open the door to limit the blasts of stench that happen with each new deposit.
 If smell free isn't cool enough, Munchkin plants a tree with every new purchase.
 You'll be doing something good for the environment while you limit odors.